Best Kids Activities in Santa Teresa

 Great for kids and families, Playa Manzanillo is a 15-min drive up the beach road north of Santa Teresa.
 It has a rocky reef that protects it from ever getting big waves.
 There aren’t too many people here, and it has a couple of Tico restaurants nearby for snacks and drinks.
 This is the way Santa Teresa was 15 years ago so it’s bit of a trip back in time.
 Manzanillo is also the best place to make sandcastles based on the type of sand they have there.

-Rainsong is a wildlife hospital in Cabuya for injured monkeys, squirrels, porcupines, etc. They also have a breeding program for jungle turtles.
-Highly underfunded, they need a lot of help, so don’t go expecting a modern zoo.
-Most animals are healed and released as quickly as possible, and many die due to extensive injuries (usually mauled by dogs or electrocuted on high wires.)
-Please make a good donation when you go, and be sure to call first to make sure they’re open.
+Wild Sun is a wildlife hospital in Cabuya for injured monkeys, squirrels, porcupines, etc. They also have a breeding program for scarlet macaws, the area’s giant red parrots that are nearly extinct.
+Most animals are healed and released as quickly as possible, not kept around like a petting zoo.
+Please make a good donation when you go, and be sure to call first to make sure they’re open and ready for visitors.
+They also have some cabins and apartments to rent if you’d like to stay for a while.

 Rocamar Family Sunday Gathering